 Risk assessments will be carried out so that planning arrangements take account of any steps needed to ensure that pupils with medical conditions are included.
-In doing so, pupils, their parents and any relevant healthcare professionals will be consulted.

 The school acknowledges the Equalities Act 2010 and schools and works proactively to support all its pupils.